smartfog/fogflow/doc/en/source/system_overview.rst

 .. _`Integrate FogFlow with Scorpio Broker`: https://fogflow.readthedocs.io/en/latest/scorpioIntegration.html

-FogFlow can also be Integrated with Orion context broker using NGSI-V1 as well as NGSI-V2 APIs.
+FogFlow can also be Integrated with Orion context broker using NGSI APIs.
 More detail can be checked via `Integrate FogFlow with FIWARE`_ page.

 .. _`Integrate FogFlow with FIWARE`: https://fogflow.readthedocs.io/en/latest/fogflow_fiware_integration.html